 Your homemade liqueur is also essential for treats like the homemade Oreo blizzard and spiked Do-si-do milkshake.
 Your liqueur is also handy in the kitchen, making a great addition to cakes, biscotti, and ice cream.

 If you're not craving something quite so sweet, add a touch of hazelnut along with some bitters to Irish whiskey.

 1/2 pound raw hazelnuts with skin, roughly chopped (about 2 cups)

 Combine chopped hazelnuts, vodka, and brandy in a sealable jar.
 Shake and let steep at room temperature for 2 weeks.

 Sample often.
-Once desired flavor is achieved, strain through sieve and then again through cheesecloth or coffee filter.
+Once desired flavor is achieved, strain through a sieve and then again through a cheesecloth or coffee filter.
 Refrigerate for up to 2 months.

 Fine-mesh sieve, cheesecloth or coffee filter

 Whole, raw hazelnuts with the skin on can be found in the bulk bin section of natural supermarkets or at Trader Joe's.
 This recipe goes light on the sugar, so add more simple syrup to taste if desired.